alexfish/tug/README.md

 ### Build

 Run `tug build` from your Xcode projects root directory.
+Each scheme in the scheme config array will be built.

+### IPA

+Run `tug ipa` from your Xcode projects root directory, see the example config below for details on how to set a configuration and profile name.
+An ipa will be generated for each scheme in the config's scheme array.

 ### Config